paulosuzart/krust-pm/README.md

 Behind the scenes it uses [Quasar actors and fibers](http://docs.paralleluniverse.co/quasar/) to handle the whole thing.

-Using it is very simple, just drop a rust-pm.toml in the same folder your `krust-pm` starts with a config like:
+Using it is very simple, just drop a `krust-pm.toml` in the same folder your `krust-pm` starts, and add a config like:

 ```toml
 server_name = "localhost"